How to sell employee benefits during a recession

 As the COVID-19 pandemic continues to impact the economy, companies have struggled to find their way, instituting layoffs, furloughs, and hiring and spending freezes in the process.
 This has left employers, benefit brokers and benefit administrators wondering how to proceed.

 Until recently, employers had focused primarily on attracting and retaining talent through rich benefits packages.
-As a result, brokers and benefit administrators emphasized the added value of their offerings.
+As a result, brokers and benefit administrators emphasized added value when selling benefits.
 With the economy in a recession, however, the focus has shifted dramatically to cost savings.
-Now benefit administrators need to know how to sell comprehensive benefits packages when purse strings are tight.
+Now benefit administrators need to know how to sell employee benefits when purse strings are tight.

 The following framework will provide solutions and strategies for fine-tuning your message in the current environment.